sebareibold/sebareibold/README.md

 ### 🚀 About Me

 I'm a Computer Science student at **UNCO (Universidad Nacional del Comahue)** and a passionate self-taught developer.
-I love building software, understanding technology, and continuously learning.
+I love understanding technology, and continuously learning.

-### 🌱 My Current Focus
+### 🔐 My Current Focus

 Primarily, my focus is on my **Computer Science degree** at UNCO, where I'm currently in my **4th year**.
 In parallel with my university studies, I'm actively learning and practicing:
 *   **Backend Development:** Diving deep into **Node.js and Express.js**, focusing on core concepts and building robust **REST APIs**.